 Accident Case Three – You Didn’t Need Immediate Care or Much E.R.
 Time

-If you didn’t need to seek immediate medical care and just went to a chiropractor for a stiff neck, you may not need a Fairfax accident attorney.
-If you only had a short trip to the emergency room and got some pain killers and an arm sling, you may not need a lawyer.
+If you didn’t need to seek immediate medical care and just went to a chiropractor for a stiff neck, you might not need a Fairfax accident attorney.
+If you only had a short trip to the emergency room and got some painkillers and an arm sling, you may not need a lawyer.
 As long as your injuries aren’t serious and do not involve extended hospitalization, surgery, or lifelong disability, you probably don’t need a lawyer to settle your accident claim.

 Keep reading for three more situations in which you may not require a lawyer to settle your claim.